cathalmccabe/AWS-F1-Developer-Labs/README.md

 ---------------------------------------
 ### Introduction

-Welcome to the SC17 Xilinx Developer Lab.
+Welcome to the AWS F1 Xilinx Developer Lab.
 During this session you will gain hands-on experience with AWS F1 and learn how to develop accelerated applications using the AWS F1 OpenCL flow and the Xilinx SDAccel development environment.

 #### Overview of the AWS F1 platform and SDAccel flow